Robert Nixon (politician): Leadership

 The Liberal Party had chosen Andy Thompson as its leader in September 1964, with the expectation that he would lead the party in the next provincial election.
 However, Thompson suffered a physical breakdown in late 1966 as a result of his involvement in an automobile accident in which two elderly women were seriously injured and withdrew from the position on the advice of his doctors.
-Nixon was chosen as the party's interim leader on November 16, 1966, and soon declared his candidacy to become the party's full-time leader.
-When no other candidates came forward, Nixon was acclaimed as party leader and Leader of the Opposition on January 7, 1967.
+Nixon was chosen as the party's interim leader on November 16, 1966.
+Nixon suggested that broadcaster and former leadership candidate Charles Templeton could become permanent leader, but Templeton declined to run after several members of the Liberal caucus came out in opposition to the idea.
+Nixon declared his candidacy to become the party's full-time leader.
+When no other candidates came forward, Nixon was acclaimed as party leader and Leader of the Opposition on January 7, 1967 at the 1967 Liberal convention.

 Nixon led the Liberal Party into the 1967 provincial election, held in October of that year.
 His campaign attempted to draw attention to water pollution and the high cost of housing in the province, though his efforts on the latter front were undercut by the federal Liberal government's decision to increase interest payments on the National Housing Act in mid-campaign.
 Nixon increased the party's caucus in the Legislative Assembly from 23 to 28 seats (the total number of MPPs was increased from 108 to 117 in this election, and that the third-place New Democratic Party increased its representation from seven MPPs to twenty).